 - Machine jig reamer

 - Parallel hand reamer with a parallel shank

 - Parallel or taper shank socket head reamer

 1. Chucking Reamer with Taper or Parallel Shank (Fluted)

 The chucking reamer is shown in the figure.
 It is also known as a machine reamer.
 These types of reamer consists of short parallel cutting edges with bevel lead and long body recess between shank.
 Cutting edges integral with a parallel or taper shank for holding the reamer.
 The flutes are all straight but the shank may be straight or taper.

 The reamer is intended to be used in a drill press, turret lathe, or screw-cutting machine.
 It is driven at slow speed and the entire cutting is done along with the flutes.
 The flutes are speed irregularly around the circumference of the body of the reamer.

 This reduces the tendency to chatter.
 The fluted reamer is used for reaming more accurate work.
 The diameter of a straight shank chucking reamer varies from 1-5 to 32 mm and for taper shank from 5 to 32 mm.

 2. Chucking Reamer (Rose)

-It differs from the fluted type in that the cutting is all done by the beveled edges at the end.
+It differs from the fluted type in this the cutting is all done by the beveled edges at the end.
 The chamfered cutting edges make an angle of 45°.
-The fluted body fits into the
+The fluted body fits into the reamed hole.